chumaky/datero-docs/docs/installation.md

 ## Multiple containers
-This form of deployment adheres to the _service per container_ principle and is advised for production use.
+This form of deployment adheres to the _service per container_ principle and is better for more advanced use cases.
 It consist of the following services:

 - Datero database engine